How to Make Your Website ADA Compliant

 - Media players that display captions with adjustable fonts

-- Options to stop, pause, and adjust volume of audio content
+- Options to stop, pause, and adjust the volume of audio content

 - Foreground audio clearly distinguishable from background noise